manuelyhvh/sql-server-samples/samples/manage/azure-hybrid-benefit/README.md

 ## Example 1

-The following command will scan all the subscriptions in the account and save the results in `.\sql-license-usage.csv`
+The following command will scan all the subscriptions to which the user has access to and save the results in `.\sql-license-usage.csv`

 ```PowerShell
 .\sql-license-usage.ps1